|Spring 2019 – Classes + Internship in Barcelona||click here for dates||click here for price||BSS1-IN, BSS2-IN, BSS3-IN

 What to Expect in your Internship

 An internship is an opportunity to gain experience in the field in which you wish to have a career.
 It is also a great opportunity to apply what you’ve learned in your classes and gain networking contacts.
 That said, it is extremely important that all internship applicants remain FLEXIBLE in their expectations with regard to the type of company or organization you will work for, as well as the type of work you will do.
 For example, the type of work you do at the beginning of the internship may be less challenging; you may need to earn the trust of your supervisor before being given higher level projects.
 Please be aware that we cannot guarantee you a placement at any particular firm or organization, and we cannot guarantee a placement in your #1 area of interest.
 The more flexible you are in your expectations, the better your outcome will be!

-IMPORTANT: Interns should expect to have a busy schedule during their time abroad and must expect not to have as much flexibility to travel as students who aren’t doing an internship.
+IMPORTANT: Interns should expect to have a very busy schedule during their time abroad and must expect not to have as much flexibility to travel as students who aren’t doing an internship.
 You may need to work Monday through Friday, and there is no guarantee you will have days off for long weekends.
 As a reference point, a 3-credit class will meet approximately 3 hours per week over the course of a semester or approximately 9 hours per week over a summer term.
-An internship will require a minimum of 20 work hours per week.
-(Note: Summer students may complete up to 32 work hours per week, if desired.)
+A semester internship will require a minimum of 20 work hours per week.
+(Note: Summer interns will work a minimum of 20 hours per week, up to a maximum of 32 hours per week, if desired.)
 You will have the opportunity to discuss your work schedule and the company’s expectations before deciding to accept the offer.
 Please keep in mind that with a greater investment of your time comes greater benefits and experience!